sspiff/lms-plugin-pyrrha/README.md

 ## Disclaimer

-This is beta software, currently at a proof-of-concept stage.
-_Use at your own risk._

 This plugin is not approved by Pyrrha's mother, and as such, its use may not be tolerated.  _Invite the wrath of the Gods at your own risk._